-Missouri advances bill letting state treasurer buy and hold Bitcoin as a strategic reserve
+Missouri advances bill to create state Bitcoin (BTC) strategic reserve

 Bullish